FAQs under COVID-19 Alert Level 2

 How many items can I order and when do orders need to be submitted by?

 Please contact the office you wish to visit and discuss your needs in detail.
-Some bulk pre-ordering may be possible if we have enough notice.
+Some bulk pre-ordering may be possible depending on demand.
 We need at least 2 days’ notice for all appointments.

 How can I order items to view in person if ordering through Archway is unavailable?